WarRoc22/SSIS-Airline-Ingest-Part-1/README.md

 WHERE
     ALR.Errortext IS NULL;

 # SSIS Control Flow
+In the Control flow, I have the following components:

+Execute SQL Task - to truncate the raw table for every run.

+Data Flow task - To get data from the Excel file to insert into the raw table in SSMS

+Execute SQL task - This will run the error checking stored procedure with data that is in dbo.AirlineRaw.
+If the data passes the error checking, it will go to dbo.AirlineRepository.
+If it does not pass error checking it will go to dbo.AirlineError.

+File System task - This will move the file excel file to the Archive location directory that I created

+Foreach Loop Container - This will look through the file directory and grab any files to ingest that have Airline in their name.

 # SSIS Data Flow
 # Variables Used
 # Tables and Directory Before Running the SSIS Package